HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 title: CMS
 description: TODO
 authors: [alonko]
-reviewers: [alankent, andreyl, chrissater, hyperpress]
+reviewers: [alankent, andreylipattsev, chrissater, hyperpress]
-analysts: [rviscomi, tosin]
+analysts: [rviscomi, tosinarasi]
 editors: []
 translators: []
 alonko_bio: Alon Kochba is a software developer at Wix, where he heads the performance efforts.
 Alon comes from a back-end background, with extensive experience in networking, and enjoys making the web faster at scale.